FitzwilliamMuseum/egyptiancoffins/_pop-ups/Masr-Fel-Mathaf.md

 The day started with a family activity, led by Helen Strudwick, Sara Abed and Tom Clarke (an intern who is working at the Fitzwilliam for three months), in which both the parents and the children participated.
-They tried using the replicas of ancient Egyptian carpentry tools, and joints, assembling the replica coffin of a dog, making their own ancient Egypt brushes, painting, and knowing more about ancient Egyptian woodwork making and panting techniques.
+They tried using the replicas of ancient Egyptian carpentry tools, and joints, assembling the replica coffin of a dog, making their own ancient Egyptian brushes, painting, and knowing more about ancient Egyptian woodwork making and painting techniques.
 They also had a chance to look at a new component of the pop-up museum: a recreation of an ancient model carpenters' workshop (made for the Museum by [Dr Geoffrey Killen](https://egyptiancoffins.org/team/geoff-killen/), who is an expert in ancient Egyptian carpentry).

-We then split into two groups: Rosanna Evans and Florencia Nannetti from the Fitzwilliam's Learning Team, led a gallery tour in the Egyptian gallery for children, preceded by a papyrus activity, during which they learned more about papyrus making and how it is planted in Egypt.
-You can find out more about learning activities for young people and adults at The Fitzwilliam Museum [here](https://fitzmuseum.cam.ac.uk/learn-with-us).
+We then split into two groups: Rosanna Evans and Florencia Nannetti from the Fitzwilliam's Learning Team, led a gallery tour in the Egyptian gallery for children, preceded by a papyrus activity, during which they learned [more about papyrus making and how it is grown in Egypt today](https://youtu.be/swWCI7Qn5oU?feature=shared).
+You can find out more about
+learning activities for young people and adults at The Fitzwilliam Museum [here](https://fitzmuseum.cam.ac.uk/learn-with-us).

 Meanwhile, the parents also enjoyed a tour in the Egyptian galleries led by Helen Strudwick,